MicrosoftDocs/data-tools/azure-data-studio/extensions/database-migration-assessment-for-oracle-extension.md

      1. When you select Code assessment for SQL scenarios, select the schemas that you would like to access for Oracle to SQL conversion and migration.
 By default, all the eligible schemas are selected for the assessment.

-1. Click on run validation to perform the prerequistes and various validation rules related to security permissions,  configuration settings etc. If validation fails, then you need to fix the errors to proceed further.
+1. Click on run validation to perform the prerequisites and various validation rules related to security permissions,  configuration settings etc. If validation fails, then you need to fix the errors to proceed further.
 2. When Validation is successful, you can click on Run assessment.